tsujamin/digi-approval/casestudy/case-study.md

 ### In retrospect: how did our technology stack perform?

-We were pleased with the performance of our technology stack.
+We were very pleased with the performance of our technology stack.

 #### The good